 Information for Payroll Tax Penalties

-The IRS monitors these taxes closely because these taxes are withheld and deposited on the employees' behalf.
-Failure to collect these taxes from employers generally results in great difficulty collecting the taxes from anyone.
-The IRS uses strong enforcement tactics to collect from the business owner and managers responsible for depositing these taxes with the U.S. Treasury.
+The IRS monitors payroll taxes closely because these taxes are withheld and deposited on the employees' behalf.
+Failure to collect these taxes from employers and any payroll tax debt generally results in great difficulty for the IRS to collect the payroll taxes from anyone.
+Due to this challenge, the IRS uses strong enforcement tactics to collect from the business owner and managers responsible for depositing these taxes with the U.S. Treasury.

 The TFRP is a very powerful tool because it is very difficult for taxpayers to avoid and once assessed cannot be eliminated, even in bankruptcy, without negotiating with the IRS.
 The TFRP is equal to the tax that should have been deposited with the IRS, essentially swapping the unpaid employment taxes for a penalty tax equivalent that cannot be reduced without negotiating with the IRS.
-Taxpayers who receive an assessment letter from the IRS should contact Tax Attorney Andrew Steiger at Steiger Tax Law to discuss tax relief or payment options for unpaid payroll taxes and help navigate the process to avoid an IRS criminal investigation.
+The TFRP cannot be discharged in bankruptcy proceedings for Chapter 13 or Chapter 7 bankruptcy.